Fast-ParC: Capturing Position Aware Global Feature for ConvNets and ViTs: Related work

 \subsection{Vision Transformer and Hybrid Structures}

-ViTs achieves impressive performance on various vision tasks.
-However, the original ViT\cite{ViT} has some restrictions.
-For instance, it is heavy weight, has low computational efficiency and is hard to train.
+ViTs achieve impressive performance on various vision tasks.
+However, the original ViT \citep{ViT} has some restrictions.
+For instance, it is heavyweight, has low computational efficiency, and is hard to train.
 Subsequent variants of ViTs are proposed to overcome these problems.
-From the point of improving training strategy, Touvron et al. \cite{DeiT} proposed to use knowledge distillation to train ViT models, and achieved competitive accuracy with less pre-training data.
+From the point of improving training strategy, \cite{DeiT} proposed to use knowledge distillation to train ViT models and achieved competitive accuracy with less pre-training data.
 To further improve the model architecture, some researchers attempted to optimize ViTs by learning from ConvNets.
-Among them, PVT \cite{PVT} and CVT \cite{CVT} insert convolutional operations into each stage of ViT to reduce the number of tokens, and build hierarchical multi-stage structures.
-Swin transformer \cite{Swin} computes self attention within shifted local windows.
-PiT\cite{PiT} jointly use pooling layer and depth wise convolution layer to achieve channel multiplication and spatial reduction.
-CCNet\cite{CCNet} propose a simplified version of self attention mechanism called criss-cross attention and inserts it into ConvNets to build ConvNets with global receptive field.
-These papers clearly show that some techniques of ConvNets can be applied on vision transformers to design better vision transformer models.
+Among them, PVT \citep{PVT} and CVT \citep{CVT} insert convolutional operations into each stage of ViT to reduce the number of tokens and build hierarchical multi-stage structures.
+Swin transformer \citep{Swin} computes self-attention within shifted local windows.
+PiT \citep{PiT} jointly uses the pooling layer and depth-wise convolution layer to achieve channel multiplication and spatial reduction.
+CCNet \citep{CCNet} proposes a simplified version of the self-attention mechanism called criss-cross attention and inserts it into ConvNets to build ConvNets with a global receptive field.
+These papers clearly show that some techniques of ConvNets can be applied to vision transformers to design better vision transformer models.

 Another popular line of research is combining elements of ViTs and ConvNets to design new backbones.
-Graham et al. mixed ConvNet and transformer in their LeViT\cite{LeViT} model, which significantly outperforms previous ConvNet and ViT models with respect to the speed/accuracy trade-off.
-BoTNet\cite{BoTNet} replaces the standard convolution with multi-head attention in the last few blocks of ResNet.
-ViT-C\cite{VIT-C} adds early convolutional stems to vanilla ViT.
-ConViT\cite{ConViT} incorporates soft convolutional inductive biases via a gated positional self-attention.
-The CMT\cite{CMT} block consists of depth wise convolution based local perception unit and a light-weight transformer module.
-CoatNet\cite{CoAtNet} merges convolution and self-attention to design a new transformer module, which focuses on both local and global information.
+Graham et al. mixed ConvNet and transformer in their LeViT~\citep{LeViT} model, which significantly outperforms previous ConvNet and ViT models with respect to the speed/accuracy trade-off.
+BoTNet~\citep{BoTNet} replaces the standard convolution with multi-head attention in the last few blocks of ResNet.
+ViT-C~\citep{VIT-C} adds early convolutional stems to vanilla ViT.
+ConViT~\citep{ConViT} incorporates soft convolutional inductive biases via a gated positional self-attention.
+The CMT~\citep{CMT} block consists of a depthwise convolution-based local perception unit and a lightweight transformer module.
+CoatNet~\citep{CoAtNet} merges convolution and self-attention to design a new transformer module, which focuses on both local and global information.